rsbergo/SwingTutorial/README.md

 ```

 `JFileChooser` is a standard dialog for selecting a file from the file system.
 The `showDialog()` method displays the dialog on the screen.
 The `JFileChooser.APPROVE_OPTION` is returned when the `Yes` or `OK` buttons are clicked.

+`JColorChooser` is a standard dialog for selecting a color.
+The `showDialog()` method returns the selected color value.